Rule 8.610. Contents and form of the record

 (c) Juror-identifying information

 Any document in the record containing juror-identifying information must be edited in compliance with rule 8.332.
-Unedited copies of all such documents and a copy of the table required by the rule, under seal and bound together, must be included in the record sent to the Supreme Court.
+Unedited copies of all such documents and a copy of the table required by the rule, under seal and bound together if filed in paper form, must be included in the record sent to the Supreme Court.

 (d) Form of record